LIFETIME DEAL — LIMITED TIME

 Write a Strong Manuscript or Proposal

-Once you’ve identified your audience, it’s time to put your ideas to paper.
+Okay—now that you’ve identified your audience, it’s time to make the work undeniable.

 Research Publishers and Literary Agents

-Consult resources like the Writer’s Market to find reputable agents and publishers.
+Use resources like the Writer’s Market to find reputable agents and publishers.
+Then go one step further than the database: verify their website, their submission guidelines, and their current interests.

 Prepare Your Submission Materials